 - Gallium Arsenide (GaAs) – A very expensive technology, GaAs holds a world record 28.9% efficiency for all single-junction solar cells.
 GaAs is primarily used on spacecrafts and is meant for versatile, mass-scale installments of PV energy in unusual environments.

-Efficiency has been the ultimate deciding factor that has prevented thin film panels from gaining a foothold in the residential PV market.
-Whereas today’s standard silicon PV panels will have somewhere in the range of 15-16% efficiency, thin film panels will likely hold a median closer to 11-13%, which can significantly impact your system’s physical size and electricity output.
-However, tests of thin film panels in 2016 demonstrated upwards of 25% efficiency, and it is expected that the efficiency lag of thin film will be remedied in years to come.
+Efficiency has been the ultimate deciding factor that has prevented thin-film panels from gaining a foothold in the residential PV market.
+Whereas today’s standard silicon PV panels will have somewhere in the range of 15-20% efficiency, thin-film panels will likely hold a median closer to 11-13%, which can significantly impact your system’s physical size and electricity output.
+However, tests of thin-film panels in 2016 demonstrated upwards of 25% efficiency, and it is expected that the efficiency lag of thin film will be remedied in years to come.

-Finally, installation cost will differ significantly between thin film and typical PV because thin film panels are very easy to install and require much less labor.
+Finally, the installation cost will differ significantly between thin film and typical PV because thin-film panels are very easy to install and require much less labor.
 As long as you are working with a company that provides a mounting solution for thin film, reduced labor costs are a hard selling point for a thin film installation over standard PV panels.

 - SoloPower – The San Jose solar firm is known for versatility and ultra-lightweight design, making it an ideal candidate for building-integrated photovoltaics (where the panel is integrated into a building’s envelope, often along vertical surfaces).
 SoloPower is one of the world leaders in CIGS manufacturing.